-You must have the Red Hat Enterprise Linux 5 Update 2 (RHEL5\U1) CDs if you choose to upgrade your operating system.
-This is a five CD set available from Red Hat.
+You must have the Red Hat Enterprise Linux 5.2 (RHEL5.2-Server) CDs if you choose to upgrade your operating system.
+This is a five CD set (or one DVD) available from Red Hat.
 Red Hat also provides the ISO images online.
 You can contact Dialogic Technical Support if you need assistance in acquiring these CDs.

-Software only customers of the IP Media Server should have these CDs since they are required to purchase the RHEL4\U5 or RHEL5\U2 distribution.
+Software only customers of the IP Media Server should have these CDs since they are required to purchase or RHEL5.2 distribution.